Obama Trolls for Support on Capitol Hill

 NPR's Don Gonyea was with Obama on a day when the frontrunner also courted TV anchors and superdelegates on Capitol Hill.

-Senator BARACK OBAMA (Democrat, Illinois): But through these challenges to their state's existence, Israelis have done more than survived.
+BARACK OBAMA: But through these challenges to their state's existence, Israelis have done more than survived.
 They have forged a brilliant and strong democracy.
 They've provided a promised land for Jews from around the world.
 They've built a thriving economy that has spread opportunity to Israeli citizens while enriching the world.
 And they've developed a rich cultural life and made enormous contributions to the sciences and the arts.